-Recognising the UK’s strong research capabilities in Quantum Technologies, the UK Government invested £270 million to create the UK National Quantum Technologies Programme, a collaborative initiative to advance technology and provide long-term benefits to society.
-Four quantum technology hubs have been created within the programme, each with a particular focus.
-Of this funding, the University of Birmingham has received £80million to lead the UK National Quantum Technology Hub for Sensors and Metrology with its partner universities.
+Recognising the UK’s strong research capabilities in Quantum Technologies, the UK Government has so far invested around £400 million in the UK National Quantum Technologies Programme, a collaborative initiative to advance technology and provide long-term benefits to society.
+Four quantum technology hubs were created within the programme, each with a particular focus.
+Of this funding, the UK Quantum Technology Hub Sensors and Timing with its partner universities has to date received projects valued at £165 million.

-Professor Kai Bongs and his team at the University of Birmingham Hub for Quantum Technology in Sensors and Metrology are working with partners across industry and academia encompassing different disciplines including Electrical Engineering, Civil Engineering and Psychology to translate laboratory science in to real-world situations to solve the challenges facing society and the environment today.
-The quantum sensors developed in the Hub exploit the nature and internal structure of atoms and ions as quantum probes.
-The Hub works closely with industry partners to provide a space for innovation and translate the Hub’s world-leading research in quantum sensors into real-world solutions.
+are working with partners across industry and academia, encompassing different disciplines including Electrical Engineering, Civil Engineering and Psychology, to translate laboratory science in to real-world situations to solve the challenges facing society and the environment today.

 Quantum technology gravity sensors are an exciting innovation which will allow us to use our underground space much more safely and will offer us new ways to use that space in future, including building into the ground rather than above it.